CURRICULUM & COURSE INFORMATION

 Graduation Requirement: Elective

-Spanish 11 is the logical progression after Spanish 10 and continues with more challenging and complex work.
+Description: Spanish 11 is the logical progression after Spanish 10 and continues with more challenging and complex work.
 We continue to gain greater knowledge with full utilization of the past as well as informal future tenses.
 Students will hone and greatly increase their knowledge.
 At the Grade 11 level practical real-life conversations are expected.
 Sophisticated writing also becomes possible, as we introduce past and future tenses.
-As followers of Christ, we are called to help those less fortunate than ourselves; many of which live in Spanish speaking countries.
-The more Spanish a student understands and can use, the more they will be able to communicate effectively with Spanish speakers, including on mission trips such as our recurrent RCS Guatemala Missions trip.
+Language skills will be refined through the exploration of thematic and cultural topics, such as school subjects and activities, extra-curricular activities, routines and preparing oneself in the morning, shopping, clothing and gifts, and remembering one’s childhood.
+As followers of Christ, we are called to help those less fortunate than ourselves; many of whom live in Spanish speaking countries.
+The more Spanish a student understands and can use, the more they will be able to communicate effectively with Spanish speakers; Spanish 11 students are presented with real life opportunities to engage with and serve native Spanish speakers, in partnership with our local Migrant worker ministries.

 Spanish 12